Star in the Night: Plot

 Christmas Eve in a lonely desert in the Southwestern United States: Three riding cowboys have just bought out Christmas presents from a store, although they actually don't need them.
 One of the cowboys says that he just had the feeling that he should buy gifts to give them to someone.
 The cowboys see a flashing star in the distance, which they ride over to investigate.
 The star is actually a second hand star, used by the Italian-American Nick Catapoli for his little motel in the desert.
 A mysterious hitchhiker appears at Nick's motel who states that he just wants to come in from the cold for a little while.
 Nick and the Hitchhiker have a discussion about Christmas.
-While the hitchhiker tries to explain the true meaning of Christmas with love, goodwill and brotherhood; Nick opposes the holiday: He thinks that people behave badly during most of the year, but then try to behave in a fake-friendly way at Christmas.
+While the hitchhiker tries to explain the true meaning of Christmas with love, goodwill and brotherhood, Nick opposes the holiday; he thinks that people behave badly during most of the year, but then try to behave in a fake-friendly way at Christmas.
 Nick shows the hitchhiker his motel customers as examples: Miss Roberts complains about the noise of Christmas carolers; the businessman Mr. Dilson is furious about the shirt-cleaning service that Nick uses and a traveling couple demands to get extra blankets for their room.

 A young Mexican-American couple, Jose and Maria Santos, arrives at the motel hoping to get lodging.
 There are no cabins available, so Nick's wife Rosa accommodates them in a small shed next to the hotel.
 Maria is expecting a baby and is in a somewhat critical condition without a doctor.
 When the motel lodgers find out about Maria's approaching birth they try to help her.
-The lodgers forget their selfishness and now react in a social way: For example, the businessman who was angry about the poor work of the laundry on his "expensive shirt", now insists that his shirts be torn up to make bandages for the delivery when none can be located ("These will make the best bandages in the world!"), tearing up the first one himself, the couple demanding extra blankets use them for the baby while the woman complaining about the chorus singing carols asks what she can do to help.
+The lodgers forget their selfishness and now react in a social way.
+For example, the businessman who was angry about the poor work of the laundry on his "expensive shirt", now insists that his shirts be torn up to make bandages for the delivery when none can be located ("These will make the best bandages in the world!"), tearing up the first one himself, the couple demanding extra blankets use them for the baby while the woman complaining about the chorus singing carols asks what she can do to help.

 After the successful birth, the three cowboys appear at the motel and give their presents to the child.
 Nick learns that there is still goodness in the world and is now positive about Christmas.
 He even gives the hitchhiker, who observed the situation, a cup of coffee and his coat.
 He wishes "Merry Christmas" to the hitchhiker who now leaves the hotel.
-At the end, Nick sees how much the birth of the child in his shed resembles the Nativity Story and cries.
+At the end, Nick sees on the wall calendar how much the birth of the child in his shed resembles the Nativity Story and cries.